tobyash86/WebGoat.NET/readme.md

 docker build --pull --rm -t webgoat.net .
 ```

+Please note that Linux image is already built by pipeline and can be pulled from [here](https://github.com/users/tobyash86/packages?repo_name=WebGoat.NET).

 #### Linux containers

 To run the `webgoat.net` image, execute the following command: